Is using an imaginary exotic bird to help you close more sales as ridiculous as it sounds? Maybe. Maybe not. Read on to find out.

 “We have 12 locations.”

 There’s nothing wrong with features.
 They often represent real competitive advantages.
-The problem comes in when salespeople leave it up to the customer to figure out how these features can help them.
+The problem comes when salespeople leave it up to the customer to figure out how these features can help them.
 The consultative approach to selling, which is generally accepted to be the most effective selling methodology, says that customers only make purchases in order to solve a problem.

 Going back to sales training 101, we probably learned about features and benefits.
 In it’s simplest form the difference is: